Yoshuag11/etherpad-lite/README.md

 - Use a database to store Etherpad's data.
 Currently it is using `DirtyDB` witch stores everything along the project.
 - Provide support to create different pads for users: this example uses only one pad called "application_pad".
 - Enable `ep_hash_auth` to avoid storing of plain-text passwords in Etherpad `settings.json` file.
-- Set the path to the `LibreOffice` executable in order to import/export word documents. e.g. `/Applications/LibreOffice.app/Contents/MacOS/soffice` for a Mac computer with LibreOffice installed.
+- Set the path to the `LibreOffice`'s executable from within Etherpad's `settings.json` file, using key `soffice`, in order to import/export word documents: e.g. `/Applications/LibreOffice.app/Contents/MacOS/soffice` for a Mac computer with LibreOffice installed.

 # A real-time collaborative editor for the web